Resonant enhancement of axion dark matter decay

 corresponding to an axion mass $m_{\rm a} \simeq 2\times \omega_{\rm s}\simeq 10.7\,\mu{\rm eV}$.
 Here we assume $\omega_{\rm s}\simeq \omega_{\rm p}\simeq m_{\rm a}/2$ (bearing in mind that $\omega_{\rm s}$ and $\omega_{\rm p}$ should not be exactly equal, to enable better pump mode rejection), and that $(\omega_{\rm s}+\omega_{\rm p})$ is aligned with the peak of the axion energy distribution, so that $F_a(\omega_s+\omega_p)=60\sqrt{2\pi/e}/(17m_{\rm a}v_{\rm vir}^2)$ with $v_{\rm vir}\simeq9\times10^{-4}$ the virial velocity, where $Q_{\rm a}\simeq 1/v_{\rm vir}^2$. $\beta$ is set to the optimal value of 2/3, and we assume all form factors are $\mathcal{O}(1)$.

 Some remarks are in order regarding the tuning range of such an experiment.
 In practice, tuning of SRF cavities is typically achieved via mechanical adjustment of the overall cavity length, with an $\mathcal{O}(\rm MHz)$ maximum tuning range \cite{Padamsee:1998vf}.
+Alternatives to this do exist however, notably the SERAPH experiment aims to develop an SRF cavity tunable from 4 to 7 GHz for dark photon searches~\cite{Cervantes:2022gtv}.
 Since we must wait for the cavity to ring up after each tuning adjustment, it preferable to use the largest possible tuning steps, namely $\mathcal{O}(m_{\rm a}/Q_{\rm a})$.
 For each such step we have a sensitivity bandwidth $\Delta f=f_{\rm c}/Q_{\rm s}$.
 As this is narrower than the axion PSD, we do not capture the full signal power available.
 However, this can nonetheless result in better performance overall since a single tuning step can be sensitive to a range of axion mass values ~\cite{Cervantes:2022gtv}.
-Taking the benchmark values above, the radiometer equation yields an instantaneous scan rate for KSVZ sensitivity at $m_a\simeq 10.7\mu$eV of 2400 kHz/day.
+Taking the benchmark values above, the radiometer equation yields an instantaneous scan rate for Kim-Shifman-Vainshtein-Zakharov (KSVZ) sensitivity at $m_a\simeq 10.7\mu$eV of 1050 kHz/day.

 To assess these results, we can firstly compare with the analogous expression for an ordinary single-mode Primakoff haloscope.
 The world-leading constraint at $m_{\rm a}\simeq 10.7\,\mu{\rm eV}$ comes from CAPP-PACE \cite{CAPP:2020utb}, which has close to KSVZ axion sensitivity at this frequency.
 Taking their benchmark parameters we find